akeneo/pim-helpcenter/content/md/products-super-power/how-to-manage-my-publications.md

 ## Publish several products at once
 To publish several products simultaneously:

-1. Tick the products in the product grid.
+1. Tick the products in the product grid
-1. Click on the Bulk Actions button, select «mass edit» action.
+1. Click on the Bulk Actions button at the bottom of the screen, select «Publish» action
-1. Choose the “Publish products” operation:
+1. Choose the “Publish products” operation and click on "Next":
-    *   If you are in charge of all the products you have selected, follow the steps and all selected products will be published.
+    *   If you are in charge of all the products you have selected, follow the steps and all selected products will be published
     *   If you are in charge of some of the products: a message will inform you that you will only be able to publish the relevant products on which you have the own right.
 Then, follow the steps and only the products you manage will be published.
-The other products will not be published.
+The other products will not be published
     *   If you are in charge of none of product you have selected, an error message will inform you that you do this action you do not have permission to publish these products.
-Click on the “Back” button to exit the mass edit process.
+Click on the “Back” button to exit the mass edit process

 # View the published products